Jose-Hurtado-Sanchez/CS360-Online-Game/ReadME.txt

 -Testing and Debugging

-Ensure a working tasks.json and c_cpp_properties.json configuration in .vscode
+Ensure a working c_cpp_properties.json configuration in .vscode

-Once that is done then Cmd Shft B to build (On Mac) Probs going to be Crl Shft B on Windows

-then run ./game -- will become ./server and ./client eventually
+then run make and then ./server and ./client (make sure that ./server is running first and then ./client once an established connection is made with player2 running ./client)